 The sheer amount of pretty in this show is almost blinding.
-I’d read the first volume of the manga during my internship at J’aime lire magazine for kids, and I’d loved the fairytale-like atmosphere, and the show doesn’t disappoint, with gorgeous design, beautiful music and a somewhat original story.
+I’d read the first volume of the manga during my internship at J’aime lire magazine (it’s a super popular children’s magazine in France, for those of you who’ve never heard of it) , and I’d loved the fairytale-like atmosphere, and the show doesn’t disappoint, with gorgeous design, beautiful music and a somewhat original story.
 Usually, romance is pretty tame in shoujo manga, and it takes a bazillion years for the oblivious characters to confess to each other or just kiss.
 In Akagami, however, there’s an actual *gasp* kiss, with a real romance and everything.
 I actually applauded when I watched that episode, I kid you not.

 So, this show also offers a nice palette of characters and an enchanting world.
 The Clarines palace, among other things, is a thing of beauty, especially at night, when the lavender-tinted white stone lights up in a gorgeous picture not unlike the castle in Cinderella.

 Based on deep friendship, honesty and the search for one’s true self, the relationship between Zen and Shirayuki is a delight to witness.
 Zen finds a precious ally in Shirayuki, who doesn’t care about his status, while she draws from him the strength to follow her own path and build herself a new life in this foreign country.
 The tenderness in their interactions, their unbreakable faith in each other, carries Akagami through from beginning to end in a delightful explosion of fluff.